When the Dust Settles (novel): Style

-The debut appearance of this novel is more than an external formality, as through the stylistic and narrative procedures and artistic principles, it presents itself as a mature, serious, deliberate work that moves through the global literary genesis with a highly specific authorial and original approach.
-This is evident not only in the quoted intonations of each chapter but also through the entire compositional structure, transforming and synthesizing the literary stylistic universe.
-It employs a distinctive postmodernist procedure, exceptionally relevant to today's global literary scene.
+The novel employs postmodernist modern techniques, including chapter epigraphs and a compositional structure that draws on multiple literary styles.

 It is written in the first person, by a female narrator who is simultaneously the character through which the entire narrative principle is reflected.
 The novel follows the procedure of the state of consciousness according to the principles of James Joyce and Virginia Woolf, not in a comparative or inspirational sense, but as a kind of "dialectical" branching, which is a serious contribution and stake in the development and enrichment of Macedonian contemporary literature.

 The specificity of this novel lies in its fluid, clear narrative that is dynamic and harmoniously balanced.
 The skill to synthesize the stream of consciousness through a subtle and unobtrusive principle, along with the "traditional" stylistically rhythmic narrative approach of Isaac Bashevis Singer, makes this novel particularly bold in the successful attempt to merge traditional narrative "architecture" with contemporary currents in internal literary expressions moving simultaneously in multiple directions.